alvarogarcia7/blog_source/source/_posts/2015-04-12-jason-gorman-tdd-intensive-workshop.markdown

 On a personal note:

   * It is not enough to attend the workshop.
 You have to take notes and study them at home later.
 (Thanks [spines][spines] for this lesson)
-  * I really had a great time, learnt a lot, even though I already know something about TDD
+  * I really had a great time, learned a lot, even though I already know something about TDD
   * Met very interesting people
   * Would attend to the workshop again